-Active Directory also manages the View Agent machines, including single-user machines and RDS hosts, and the users and groups in your Horizon 6 deployment.
-You can entitle users and groups to remote desktops and applications, and you can select users and groups to be administrators in View Administrator.
+Active Directory also manages the Horizon Agent machines, including single-user machines and RDS hosts, and the users and groups in your VMware Horizon 8 deployment.
+You can entitle users and groups to remote desktops and applications, and you can select users and groups to be administrators in VMware Horizon 8.

-You can place View Agent machines, View Composer servers, and users and groups, in the following Active Directory domains:
+You can place Horizon Agent machines and users and groups, in the following Active Directory domains:

-- A different domain that has a two-way trust relationship with the View Connection Server domain
+- A different domain that has a two-way trust relationship with the Connection Server domain

-- A domain in a different forest than the View Connection Server domain that is trusted by the View Connection Server domain in a one-way external or realm trust relationship
+- A domain in a different forest than the Connection Server domain that is trusted by the Connection Server domain in a one-way external or realm trust relationship

-- A domain in a different forest than the View Connection Server domain that is trusted by the View Connection Server domain in a one-way or two-way transitive forest trust relationship
+- A domain in a different forest than the Connection Server domain that is trusted by the Connection Server domain in a one-way or two-way transitive forest trust relationship

-Users are authenticated using Active Directory against the View Connection Server domain and any additional user domains with which a trust agreement exists.
+Users are authenticated using Active Directory against the Connection Server domain, any additional user domains with which a trust agreement exists, and untrusted domains.

-If your users and groups are in one-way trusted domains, you must provide secondary credentials for the administrator users in View Administrator.
+If your users and groups are in one-way trusted domains, you must provide secondary credentials for the administrator users in Horizon Console.
 Administrators must have secondary credentials to give them access to the one-way trusted domains.
 A one-way trusted domain can be an external domain or a domain in a transitive forest trust.

-Secondary credentials are required only for View Administrator sessions, not for end users' desktop or application sessions.
+Secondary credentials are required only for Horizon Console sessions, not for end users' desktop or application sessions.
 Only administrator users require secondary credentials.